tdslaine/install_pulse_node/README.md

 start_validator.sh
 ```

-There will also be copys of a couple helper_scripts to ease up the task of stopping, viewing/following logs, stopping, restarting and updating the Docker Images.
+There will also be copys of a couple helper_scripts to ease up the task of viewing/following logs, stopping, restarting and updating the Docker Images.
 Read bellow for further informaion

 ## |#| Prometheus/Grafana Monitoring: